Aleka's Attic: History

-About choosing the band's name, "Aleka's a fictional poet-philosopher who gathered friends in his attic to discuss his ideas, when Aleka dies they form a band to share his beliefs with others through music".
+The band's name comes from the fictional Aleka, a poet-philosopher who gathered friends in his attic to discuss his ideas.
+When Aleka dies, his friends form a band to share his beliefs with others through music.

-River was offered to sign a two-year development deal with Island Records to develop the band and record a marketable album, which was not accomplished in the time allotted due to River's ongoing film work schedule.
-So Island, retaining the option to continue or not, opted out of the deal based on the non-marketability of River's newer material.
-River then decided to record an album independently for the band.
+River was offered a two-year development deal with Island Records to develop the band and record a marketable album, which was not accomplished in the time allotted due to River's ongoing film schedule.
+Island Records opted out of the deal based on their belief that the material lacked marketability.
+River decided to record the album independently.